 Whitelisting is hugely beneficial for companies that are under constant threat of a cyberattack.
 Companies with BYOD and work from home policies can conveniently whitelist websites they consider safe for their employees to visit when using their private network.

 How Does Whitelisting Work?

 Whitelisting can be complex to deploy, and it isn’t an average DIY process.
 Network administrators have to analyze each access point before they begin whitelisting carefully.
-As an example, let’s say a program on your device frequently checks for online updates, but your devices’ firewall keeps popping up a message each time the application attempts to communicate on the web.
+For example, let’s say a program on your device frequently checks for online updates, but your devices’ firewall keeps popping up a message each time the application attempts to communicate on the web.

 To get around this, you can create a whitelist entry of the particular program within your firewall.
 This will ensure that the program gets regular access to the web whenever it needs and doesn’t annoy you with alerts all the time.
 Likewise, you can whitelist your emails as well.
 Whitelisted emails will land directly into the recipient’s inbox rather than their spam or junk folder.

 It allows more excellent parental controls as you can whitelist specific websites (preferably educational sites) and block other sites.
 This will ensure that your children are only able to access content that’s approved by you.

 Types of Whitelists

 Emails are an essential mode of communication for any business.
 Having a pre-authorized list of email addresses can significantly save you time and the trouble of digging up daily emails from your clients and business partners in your junk folder.